 The F1 Visa also allows visa holders a period of practical training know as Optional Practical training (OPT) when the F1 Visa holder is not a full time student within the university but is a intern or a trainee.

-F1 and F2 Visa insurance information
+Difference between F1 vs F2 Visa

-Obama Care and F1/F2 Visa
+Obama Care and F1 and F2 Visa

 Schools in the US offer health insurance plans for student on the F1 Visa.
-Although there is no set requirements for health insurance for F2 Visa, it is highly important for everyone in the US to have health insurance as medical expenses are extremely high in the US where you might end up spending all your savings and be wiped out with no money in case you come across any medical emergency.
+Although there is no set requirements for health insurance for F2 Visa, it is highly important for students in the US to have international student insurance as medical expenses are extremely high in the US where you might end up spending all your savings and be wiped out with no money in case you come across any medical emergency.

 After the introduction of the Affordable Care Act (commonly known as Obamacare) since 2014, Schools are offering student health insurance plans compliant with the Obamacare.
 These plans do not have policy maximum, pre-existing coverage exists along with coverage for maternity and preventive care.